-This planning application is brought to Planning Committee at the request of the Head of Place.
-The proposal involves complex heritage and economic arguments and are required to be debated in public.
+This Listed Building Consent application is brought to Planning Committee at the request of the Head of Place.
+The proposal involves complex heritage and economic arguments and is required to be debated in public.

 THE SITE

 The application site is located off the Fleet Road (A323) between Fleet and Hartley Wintney and comprises some 12 hectares of the former Elvetham estate and is outside of any defined settlement policy boundary.